Does my device need WiFi?

-This has been very popular with home automation applications, such as heating, lighting, windows or blinds as well as devices such as baby monitors, TVs, fridges and wearable technology, allowing users to access and control products remotely.
+IoT devices have become very popular with home automation applications.
+This includes heating, lighting, windows or blinds as well as devices such as baby monitors, TVs, fridges and wearable technology.
+These devices allow users to access and control products remotely.

-This has led many companies to believe that their products should be connected and have WiFi capability built in, and this is now an increasingly common request as part of the design process.
+This has led many companies to believe that their products should be connected and need WiFi capability built in.
+This is now an increasingly common request within the design process.

 But is WiFi connectivity essential or even a good thing?
-How do you know if your product would benefit from being part of the Internet of Things with WiFi functionality?
-Here is our list of things to consider when deciding whether to incorporate WiFi capability into your product.
+How do you know if your product can benefit from Internet technologies with WiFi functionality?
+Here is our list of things to consider when deciding whether you need WiFi capability incorporated into your product.

 There are no common security standards with a number being developed by different organisations such as the Online Trust Alliance, the IoT Security Foundation, the Open Connectivity Foundation and the Industrial Internet Consortium.
 In addition technology companies are looking to develop their own standards.
 So this is a fast moving area, and any standard worked towards now could be replaced or become obsolete quickly, with implications for the life of your product.

-In addition many businesses won’t allow 3rd party products to access their network due to security fears so this needs to be thought through carefully before you start developing a product.
+In addition many businesses won’t allow third party products to access their network due to security fears.
+This requires careful consideration before starting product development.

 Simplicity – How will your product connect to the internet?
 Delivering a simple connection process without compromising security can be a challenge.
-Businesses will have access to IT expertise but many consumers will have a low level of technical knowledge and will require a simple solution.
+Businesses will have access to IT expertise but many consumers will have a low level of technical knowledge.
 You therefore need to consider whether a user interface may be required to make connectivity more straightforward.

 Power consumption – incorporating WiFi will affect the power consumption of your device.
 This is a significant issue if your product will be powered by a battery as its lifetime will be compromised.
 If your product will be battery powered and requires WiFi it could be worth considering alternative protocols such as LORA.

-Regulatory compliance – WiFi enabled devices have to meet different criteria for the regulatory standards (FCC in the US, CE in Europe) – achieving compliance will increase costs and take longer.
+Regulatory compliance – WiFi enabled devices have to meet different criteria for the regulatory standards.
+These include FCC in the US and CE in Europe.
+Achieving compliance will increase costs and take longer.
 Therefore make sure you select your WiFi solution carefully and, if needed, get advice.
-For example our pre-testing services can identify issues that could arise when seeking compliance which could be costly and delay your ability to get your product to market.
+For example our pre-compliance services can identify issues that could arise when seeking compliance.
+Discovering these late can be costly and delay getting your product to market.

 BitBox is a leading electronics company, designing and manufacturing electronic products for a range of industries since 1993.
-We have extensive experience of design innovation, prototyping, pre-compliance testing and manufacture and would be happy to discuss your product ideas at the outset and advise the most appropriate solution for your needs.
-Call us on 01256 799080 or email email@example.com to arrange a consultation.
+We have extensive experience of design innovation, prototyping, pre-compliance testing and manufacture.
+We would like to hear your product ideas and explore how our design and manufacture expertise can help your business.
+Call us on 01256 799080 or email firstname.lastname@example.org to arrange a consultation.